-Post-processed image data are images that have been transformed after reconstruction in some manner, including but not limited to: smoothing, image zoom, rotation/translation, resampling, interpolation, slice averaging, MIP, etc. This is typically a stack of DICOM slices/files constituting a PET image volume that can still be analyzed on one or more of the following: PET scanner console, PET image display workstation, PACS system, etc.
+Post-processed image data are images that have been transformed after reconstruction in some manner, including but not limited to: smoothing, image zoom, rotation/translation, resampling, interpolation, slice averaging, MIP, etc. Such images may be only produced for temporary analysis and display, or they may be saved as DICOM slices/files, and can still be analyzed on one or more of the following: PET scanner console, PET image display workstation, PACS system, etc.